Error bounds, PL condition, and quadratic growth for weakly convex functions, and linear convergences of proximal point methods: Motivation and preliminaries

 where $t_k >0$ is the step size.
-A textbook result says that when choosing a constant step size $t_k = \frac{1}{L}$, the GD iterates converge to $f^\star$ with a \textit{sublinear} rate (precisely, $f(x_k) -f^\star \leq L\Dist^2 (x_0, S)/(2k)$); see e.g., \citealp[Theorem 3.3]{bubeck2015convex}.
-If the function $f(x)$ is strongly convex, GD achieves a global linear convergence \cite[Theorem 3.10]{bubeck2015convex}.
+A textbook result says that when choosing a constant step size $t_k = \frac{1}{L}$, the GD iterates converge to $f^\star$ with a \textit{sublinear} rate (precisely, $f(x_k) -f^\star \leq L\Dist^2 (x_0, S)/(2k)$); see e.g., \cite[Corollary 2.1.2]{nesterov2018lectures}.
+If the function $f$ is strongly convex, GD achieves a global linear convergence \cite[Theorem 2.1.15]{nesterov2018lectures}.

-However, the assumption of strongly convexity is too strong.
-It is known that some alternative weaker assumptions are already sufficient for linear convergences.
-We here introduce two notions: \textit{restricted secant inequality} (RSI) \citep{zhang2013gradient}, and \textit{Polyak-Lojasiewicz} (PL) inequality \citep{polyak1963gradient}.
-A smooth function $f(x)$ satisfies RSI if there exists $\mu > 0$ such that
+However, the assumption of strong convexity is often not satisfied in practice.
+It is known that some alternative weaker assumptions are sufficient for linear convergences.
+We here introduce two notions: \textit{restricted secant inequality} (RSI) \cite{zhang2013gradient}, and \textit{Polyak-Łojasiewicz} (PL) inequality \cite{polyak1963gradient}.
+A differentiable function $f$ satisfies RSI if there exists $\mur > 0$ such that

-and it satisfies the PL inequality if there exists $\beta > 0$ such that
+and it satisfies the PL inequality if there exists $\mup > 0$ such that

-Note that both RSI \cref{eq:RSI-smooth} and PL \cref{eq:PL-smooth} imply that any stationary point of $f(x)$ is a global minimum.
-However, they do not imply the uniqueness of stationary points or convexity of the function.
+Note that both RSI \cref{eq:RSI-smooth} and PL \cref{eq:PL-smooth} imply that any stationary point of $f$ is a global minimum.
+However, they do not imply the uniqueness of stationary points or the convexity of the function.
 One can think that RSI \cref{eq:RSI-smooth} (resp.
 PL \cref{eq:PL-smooth}) requires that the gradient $\nabla f(x)$ grows faster than that of quadratic functions when moving away from the solution set $S$ (resp. the optimal value $f^\star$).
-Linear convergence of GD under the PL inequality was first proved in \cite{polyak1963gradient}, and linear convergence under RSI was discussed in \citealp[Proposition 1]{guille2022gradient} and \citealp[Proposition 1]{zhang2020new}.
+Linear convergence of GD under the PL inequality was first proved in \cite{polyak1963gradient}, and linear convergence under RSI was discussed in \cite[Proposition 1]{guille2022gradient} and \cite[Proposition 1]{zhang2020new}.
 We summarize a simple version below.

-\begin{thm}[Linear convergence of GD] Consider $\min_x \, f(x),$ where $f$ is $L$-smooth (possibly nonconvex) function.
+\begin{theorem}[Linear convergence of GD] Consider the optimization problem $\min_{x \in \RR^n} f(x),$ where $f$ is an $L$-smooth function.
 Suppose its solution set $S$ is nonempty.
-If RSI \cref{eq:RSI-smooth} holds with $\mu > 0$ and PL inequality \cref{eq:PL-smooth} holds with $\beta > 0$, then the GD algorithm \cref{eq:GD_iterates} with a constant stepsize $t_k = \frac{\mu}{L^2}$ has a global linear convergence rate for iterates and function values, i.e.,
+If RSI \cref{eq:RSI-smooth} holds with $\mur > 0$ and PL inequality \cref{eq:PL-smooth} holds with $\mup > 0$, then the GD algorithm \cref{eq:GD_iterates} with a constant stepsize $t_k = \frac{\mur}{L^2}$ has global linear convergence for iterates and function values, i.e.,